eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 working with Selenium, I couldn't make a script to handle gathering requirments for the remaining information (release date, name, and size).
 Instead, I switched to Import.io service.
-This was the first time I've used the tool; instructions on how I created my script is included [here](./M1_ComplexityLanguage/1_ActualSource/ImportIO_CreateInstructions).
+This was the first time I've used the tool; instructions on how I created my script is included [here](./1_ActualSource/ImportIO_CreateInstructions.md).

 <b>Script 1 (Version 2): Run instructions</b>

 Import.io API's themselves are not availble to download as a script.
 That is, you can only execute them to collect their most recent imformation via link.
 Click [here](https://api.import.io/store/data/af4727c3-172c-4724-8aae-2a08c027aa91/_query?input/webpage/url=https%3A%2F%2Fwww.python.org%2Fdownloads%2F&_user=74da2cd9-e085-4c6c-ae74-816f39e485f3&_apikey=379mdmuoSESoXQu8NdDdK8K3jMl0VNhE7iMaRKc63%2Ft%2FettzhfVRbChxR78S%2BbsyOCq%2FwM8zlqaml%2FDu%2FVk7JQ%3D%3D) for the raw data of my extractor.
 From the Import.io application, I was able to get my data into an excel file whose steps are detailed below:

-1) Clicked "GET API", "TSV", and finally, "download as CSV" (useful data: Number, version, release date) [Image link]().
+1) Clicked "GET API", "TSV", and finally, "download as CSV" (useful data: Number, version, release date) ([Screenshot](./1_ActualSource/Images/ImportIO/3_importIO.png)).

 At this point, most of my data had been collected.
 I had two options for collecting the download SIZE, and DATE from each unique